CoderDojo Twin Cities Micropython

 Section 4: Sensors

-Now that you have a better sense of basic examples, this section will give you more examples of how to use different types of sensors such as heat sensors, current sensors, rotary encoders, accelerometers, gesture sensors, and magnetic field sensors.
+This section will give you more examples of how to use different types of sensors such as heat sensors, current sensors, rotary encoders, accelerometers, gesture sensors, and magnetic field sensors.

 Section 5: Motors and Robots

-This is our students favorite part of this site.
+This is our student's favorite part of this site!
 Once you can make a motor go forward and reverse, you are close to being able to make a robot move.
-We walk you through the basics of using a simple transistor to control a motor to using simple motor controllers like the L293D chips.
+We walk you through the basics of using a simple transistor to control a motor, to using simple motor controllers like the L293D chips.

 Introduction to Motors and Robots with MicroPython

-Note that we have many other advanced labs that use our $10 Cytron Maker Pi RP2040 Kits.
+Note that we have many other advanced labs that use our $11 Cytron Maker Pi RP2040 Kits.
 These incredible boards have everything integrated to build robots with lights and sounds.

 Section 6: Displays

 This section shows you how to use many different types of displays, from simple 7-segment digital displays to complex OLED graphic displays.
 On the old 2K Arduino controllers these graphics labs used to be hard, but now we have 264K of RAM on the Raspberry Pi RP2040 microcontrollers.
-Now these are labs are easy!
+Now these labs are easy!

 Section 7: Sound and Music